 #6 Hostels: Your roommates are either send from heaven or hell

 I was not even aware of how quickly another person could make me furious with rage in a few minutes, before I stayed in a hostel for the first time.
 Clearly there are also the good roommates, in some you even fall in love with (cheers to my gorgeous boyfriend), but mostly you rarely have the same daily routine as your roommates.
-Those who like to get up early will be annoyed by night owls, who rush into the room at dawn, throw down chairs, turn on the flashy ceiling lights for something that feels like hours and leave bathroom door open, so that you can listen to their little toilet concert – thank you, Nate.
+Those who like to get up early will be annoyed by night owls, who rush into the room at dawn, throw down chairs, turn on the flashy ceiling lights for something that feels like hours and leave the bathroom door open, so that you can listen to their little toilet concert – thank you, Nate.
 Is was really great.
 Every.
 Single.
 Night!

 Even dirty rooms and unwashed roommates can bring you to the edge, but luckily most roommates are quite respectful and friendly.
 In mixed rooms I have also had more positive experiences than in pure girl dorms.
 So I mostly recommend a mixed room to you guys.